s1388379/COMP2090SEF_GroupProject/README.md

 ---

-## Task 1 – Clinic Management System
+## 🏥 Task 1 – Clinic Management System

-### Overview
+### 📖 Problem Background

+In real-world clinics and hospitals, efficient management of patients, doctors, and appointments is essential to ensure timely treatment.
+In particular, triage systems are used to prioritise patients based on urgency to reduce waiting time and improve patient outcomes.

-This is a simple OOP-based clinic management system that models basic entities in a hospital:
+This project simulates a simplified clinic management system using Object-Oriented Programming (OOP), focusing on modelling real-world entities and their relationships.

+---

+### 📖 System Overview

+The system models the following entities:

 - **Patients** – name, HKID, gender, age, auto-generated patient ID
 - **Doctors** – name, specialty, auto-generated doctor ID, responsible patients